What is brand storytelling and how to use it?

 - Products and services.

 - The main character.
-A story can be about a person, animal, or even an imaginary creation.
+Your brand story can be about a person, animal, or even an imaginary creation.
 Give your character feelings, emotions, and thoughts, and assign personality traits.

 - Background.
-Describe the situation at the beginning of your story.
+Describe the situation at the beginning of your brand storytelling.
 This is the circumstances that the main character is in.
-They will explain the events and characters' motivation during the storytelling.
+They will explain the events and characters' motivation during the story.

 - The problem.
 There can’t be a story when everything’s good.
 Find a problem for your character so that you have something to describe.

 - The solution.
-The problem in your storytelling must be solved.
+The problem in your story must be solved.
 And your brand should contribute to the happy end.

-In the end of your storytelling, you may add a call to action when it is appropriate.
+Finish telling a brand story with call to action when it is appropriate.
 For example, you describe a situation when your coffee saved someone’s morning because your place opens earlier than your rivals’ spots.
 Then, you can appropriately invite users to your coffee shop.
 Give them a link to the map with your location tag or a link to a discount coupon.

-Motivation and actions of the main character should be clear to your audience.
+Motivation and actions of the main character that you use in brand storytelling should be clear to your audience.
 It should associate itself with the character, understand and agree that the actions are right and reasoned.
-You should know who your storytelling is for.
+Let's see how you can know what your audience is like.

 Accounts’ statistics on social media is where you start studying your audience.
 Read more about it here.
 Pay attention to the gender, age, location, interests.

 Associations and brainstorming help to create a portrait of an average user from your audience.
 For example, your brand sells tents.
 It means, your followers probably often go hiking or fishing, or at least often go to the countryside.
-Overall, they are nature-lovers, so your storytelling can be about nature.
+Overall, they are nature-lovers, so you may focus on nature in your brand storytelling.

 For example, you see that users criticize the latest actions of a popular celebrity.
 Then, you obviously should not ask this person to tell their followers about your brand.
 Nor should you invite him or her to film a video for your brand's account.

-For example, you make a video about an animal in a nature reserve.
-Don’t forget to show how your company helps it and other habitants in your storytelling.
+For example, you want to post a video about an animal in a nature reserve as a part of your TikTok marketing strategy.
+Don’t forget to show how your company helps it and other habitants in your brand storytelling.
 Videos like this show that your brand cares about nature.
 Thus, you make your reputation better.

-Or, let’s assume, you write a story about a person who’s got in really hot water.
+Or, let’s assume, you write a brand story about a person who’s got in really hot water as a script for your next YouTube video.
 Make sure you clearly explain how your product helps to solve the situation.
 If a user sympathizes with the person, they will buy your product in the same situation.
 They also may buy it now to avoid the situation later.
-Don’t forget to add a call to action and multiple links in your bio so that users can buy your product.
-We told you about it earlier.
+Don’t forget to add a call to action and share this YouTube video in your social profiles so that users can buy your product.